 Judges

 The book highlights just how bad things can become, with each situation seemingly worse than the last.
-This occurs within God's people, not outsiders like Canaanites.
+This occurs among God's people, not outsiders like the Canaanites.
 By the end of the book, it feels as though there is no hope.

-Judges also reveals that even leaders struggle with controlling their desires.
+Judges shows that both the leaders and the people were equally flawed.
 For instance, Samson performs incredible feats through God but succumbs to temptation and becomes a victim of his passions.
 This shows that those who wish to serve God may fall prey to their own lack of self-discipline.

-Judges portrays a cautionary tale about becoming part of the problem instead of faithfully serving God in difficult times.
+Judges highlights the decline of God's people and the consequences of forgetting Him while conforming to the surrounding culture.
+The book is a cautionary tale about becoming part of the problem instead of faithfully serving God in difficult times.

 1:1-2:5